wallarm/product-documentation/docs/latest/user-guides/settings/api-tokens.md

 * Analyst
 * API Developer
 * Read only
-* Deploy - API tokens with this role are used to deploy Wallarm nodes.
+* Deploy - API tokens with this role are used to deploy Wallarm nodes
-* Сustom - switches back to the  manual permission selection.
+* Сustom - switches back to the  manual permission selection

 !!! info "Token privacy"
     No other users (even administrators) can use your private tokens (which means, view or copy token value).
 Besides, non-administrators will not even see your tokens.